-The Child Development major is designed for students who wish to study children (infancy through adolescence).
-The degree will students the knowledge they need to understand children along with the family, cultural, peer, school, and neighborhood contexts in which those children live.
+Child Development is a major designed for students who wish to study and work with children (infancy through adolescence).
+The degree will equip students with the knowledge they need to understand children along with family, culture, peer, school, and neighborhood contexts.
 Courses may include a wide variety of topics from language acquisition to behavior.

 Richard M. Weaver Fellowship

 The Richard M. Weaver Fellowship offers $5,000 and payment of tuition at the school of the applicant's choice.
 This program is intended exclusively for those who wish to take on a career in teaching.
 The Weaver program assists future teachers who are motivated by the need to integrate the idea of liberal education into their required curriculum.

 Teacher.org's "Inspire Our Future" Scholarship

 Teacher.org has created a special $500 scholarship for Elementary Education majors!
 To apply, you must be enrolled in an accredited college or university, must have declared Elementary Education as your major, and must have at least a 3.5 GPA.
 Applicants will be required to answer an essay question with a 500-700 word response.